josephlhall/dc25-votingvillage-report/notes-from-folks-redact.md

 been after discovery of a resident DB with 650k voter records on it) we were able to make a schema of that db, and initialize it without any users.
 Then we could put it back in with no users.
-Everyone afterwards would not be registereed in that county or precinct, they would be identified as not registered in that polling place or precinct, and they would have likely had to go to another polling staton (JLH: or cast a provisional ballot).
+Everyone afterwards would not be registered in that county or precinct, they would be identified as not registered in that polling place or precinct, and they would have likely had to go to another polling station (JLH: or cast a provisional ballot).
 In this case, the typical 30 minute line would grow precipitously.
-One could selectively DoS counties or precicnts that are for your opponents candidate.
+One could selectively DoS counties or precincts that are for your opponents candidate.

 The (default) username and password for this unit was released on a PDF by State of Maryland (username as 1 password as 1111).
 We